interest-protocol/suitears/design-rules.md

   }
   ```

-- **Do not emit events.
-Sui emits native events on object mutations.**

 - **Shared objects must be created via a new function and be shared in a separate function.
 The share function must be named share.**

   ```Move